tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

 HTTPS is required for all service requests.
 If the index doesn't exist, it is created.
 If it already exists, it is updated to the new definition.

-Creating an index establishes the schema and metadata.
+**Creating an index** establishes the schema and metadata.
 Populating the index is a separate operation.
 For this step, you can use an indexer (see [Indexer operations](../indexer-operations.md), available for supported data sources) or an [Add, Update or Delete Documents](../addupdate-or-delete-documents.md).
 The inverted indexes are generated when the documents are posted.

 > [!NOTE]
 > The maximum number of indexes that you can create varies by pricing tier.
 For more information, see [Service limits for Azure Cognitive Search](/search/search-limits-quotas-capacity/).

+When **updating an existing index**, the body must include the original schema definition, plus the new fields you are adding, as well as the modified scoring profiles and CORS options, if any.
+If you are not modifying the scoring profiles and CORS options, you must include the original values from when the index was created.
+In general, the best pattern to use for updates is to retrieve the index definition with a GET, modify it, and then update it with PUT.

+Modifications to an index often requires an [index drop and rebuild](https://docs.microsoft.com/azure/search/search-howto-reindex), with the exception of the following schema changes:

++ Adding new fields
++ Adding or changing {scoring profiles](https://docs.microsoft.com/azure/search/index-add-scoring-profiles)
++ Changing CORS options
++ Changing existing fields with any of the following three modifications:

+  + Show or hide fields (`retrievable`: true | false)
+  + Change the analyzer used at query time (`searchAnalyzer`)
+  + Add or edit the synonymMap used at query time (`synonymMaps`)

+To make any of the above schema changes to an existing index, specify the name of the index on the request URI, and then include a fully-specified index definition with the new or changed elements.

+If an update includes modifications to a [`suggester`](https://docs.microsoft.com/azure/search/index-add-suggesters), new fields can be added to a `suggester` at the same time fields are added, but existing fields cannot be removed from nor added to `suggesters` without an index rebuild.

+When a new field is added, all existing documents in the index automatically have a null value for that field.
+No additional storage space is consumed until one of two things occur: a value is provided for the new field ([using merge](addupdate-or-delete-documents.md)), or new documents are added.

+Once an analyzer, a tokenizer, a token filter or a char filter is defined, it cannot be modified.
+New ones can be added to an existing index only if the `allowIndexDowntime` flag is set to true in the index update request:

+`PUT https://[search service name].search.windows.net/indexes/[index name]?api-version=[api-version]&allowIndexDowntime=true`

+This operation takes your index offline for at least a few seconds, causing your indexing and query requests to fail.
+Performance and write availability of the index can be impaired for several minutes after the index is updated, or longer for  indexes.

 ## URI Parameters